 5. Power Platform Migration

 When you are doing Tenant to Tenant migration, you need to migrate the Power Apps and Power Automate from one Tenant to another Tenant.
-To do this you need to run an assessment of your Power Platform Environment from source Tenant first.
+To do this, run an assessment of your Power Platform Environment from source Tenant first.
 This assessment will include only PowerApps and Power Automate which are using SharePoint Sites under scope of migration.
 You do not need to worry about the PowerApps and Power Automate which are using CRM etc. which are not in the SharePoint migration.
 Run PowerShell scripts to get all the PowerApps and Power Automate from the environment.
 Choose the appropriate Power Apps & Power Automate to migrate and create a list.

 With all probability, one would use ShareGate to assist in migration.
 ShareGate does not have the feature to migrate the Power Apps & Power Automate.
 You can use the export-import method to migrate the PowerApps & Power Automate but it’s difficult if you have thousands of them.
 We use our home-grown application to migrate the Power Apps & Power Automate to Tenant to Tenant and that may be a topic of discussion by itself in our subsequent blogs.